FedML-AI/FedML/python/fedml/cli/README.md

     executable_file: job_entry.py     # your main executable file in the executable_file_folder, which can be empty
     executable_conf_option: --cf     # your command option for executable_conf_file, which can be empty
     executable_conf_file_folder: hello_world/config # directory for config file
-    executable_conf_file: fedml_config.yaml   # your config file for the main executable program in the executable_conf_file_folder, which can be empty
+    executable_conf_file: fedml_config.yaml   # your yaml config file for the main executable program in the executable_conf_file_folder, which can be empty
     executable_args: --rank 1            # command arguments for the executable_interpreter and executable_file
     data_location: ~/fedml_data          # path to your data
     # bootstrap shell commands which will be executed before running executable_file. support multiple lines, which can be empty